-The regulations herein will not have substantial direct effects on the State, on the relationship between the national government and the states, or on the distribution of power and responsibilities among the various levels of government.
-Therefore, in accordance with Executive Order 12612, the FAA certifies that this regulation will not have sufficient federalism implications to warrant the preparation of a Federalism Assessment.
+The regulations herein will not have substantial direct effects of the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government.
+Therefore, in accordance with Executive Order 12612, the FAA certifies that the regulation will not have sufficient federalism implications to warrant the preparation of a Federalism Assessment.